Sunny Peabody, Class of 2002

 Emily Rose Maier, Class of 2003

-Emily is an American actress best known for her role in the critically acclaimed Uncharted video games as Elena Fisher and for her lead role in the Syfy TV channel series Haven.
-Rose holds a M.F.A. in Acting from University of California, Los Angeles.
+Emily is an American actress best known for her role in the critically acclaimed Uncharted video game series as Elena Fisher, for which she received multiple Video Game Award nominations for best performance, and for her lead role as Audrey Parker in the Syfy TV channel series Haven, where she was nominated for a Canadian Screen Award for Best Dramatic Female Lead.
+Currently, she teaches at UCLA in their professional program, Acting for Film & Television.
+Rose holds a M.F.A. in Acting from the University of California, Los Angeles and went on to study Shakespeare in Oxford, England at the British American Drama Academy.
 She graduated from Vanguard University of Southern California with a degree in Theater Arts.

 Kristina Kuzmic, Class of 1999